AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 \subsubsection{\textbf{Overall Impact of AuditVotes}}

 When combining both augmentation and the confidence filter, the full AuditVotes framework achieves the most significant improvement in certified accuracy.
-For edge deletion robustness ($r_d=20$), AuditVotes with SimAug and Conf achieves certified accuracy of $65.9\%$ (Citeseer), $66.7\%$ (Cora-ML), and $66.9\%$ (PubMed), representing improvements of $27.5\%$, $36.7\%$, and $14.0\%$, respectively, compared to vanilla GCN (Table~\ref{tab:certify_rd}).
+For edge deletion robustness ($r_d=20$), AuditVotes with SimAug and Conf achieves certified accuracy of $65.9\%$ (Citeseer), $66.7\%$ (Cora-ML), and $66.9\%$ (PubMed), representing improvements of $27.5\%$, $36.7\%$, and $14.0\%$, respectively, compared to SparseSmooth (Table~\ref{tab:certify_rd}).
 Moreover, the advantage of AuditVotes is even more significant edge addition robustness (Table~\ref{tab:certify_ra}).
-Specifically, when $r_a=20$, AuditVotes (GCN+SimAug+Conf) achieves $72.6\%$ (Citeseer), $71.3\%$ (Cora-ML), and $80.0\%$ (PubMed), while the baseline GCN is not working well (with accuracy less than $15.0\%$ or OOM errors).
-Compared to vanilla GCN, AuditVotes improves certified accuracy by $393.9\%$ and $409.3\%$ on the Citeseer and Cora-ML datasets, respectively.
+When $r_a=20$, AuditVotes (SimAug+Conf) achieves $72.6\%$ (Citeseer), $71.3\%$ (Cora-ML), and $80.0\%$ (PubMed), while the baseline is not working well (with accuracy less than $15.0\%$ or OOM errors).
+Compared to SparseSmooth, AuditVotes improves certified accuracy by $393.9\%$ and $409.3\%$ on the Citeseer and Cora-ML datasets, respectively.
 These results highlight the effectiveness of AuditVotes, which integrates augmentation and the confidence filter to achieve the most substantial improvements in certified accuracy.